 12. Wasp Corset

-As its name suggests, this corset will make your body look like a wasp’s segmented body because it gives you a super tiny waist.
+As its name suggests, these corset styles will make your body look like a wasp’s segmented body because it gives you a super tiny waist.
 The problem is that it squeezes your waist too tight, straining your abdomen and rib cage.

 13. 4S-Curve or Straight Front Corset